Houston Zoo Newsroom

 A few things to keep in mind:

-• All interviews with Zoo employees will be arranged through the Public Relations office; after all, we are here to make your job fun & easy.
+- All interviews with Zoo employees will be arranged through the Public Relations office; after all, we are here to make your job fun and easy.

-• Reporters and photographers are allowed in visitor-approved areas and public pathways; but if you’re accompanied by someone in our Public Relations office, then we may let you explore just a bit more.
+- Reporters and photographers are allowed in visitor-approved areas and public pathways; but with some notice we may let you explore just a bit more.

 The Houston Zoo media team looks forward to hearing from you!